 islands, were the Melanesians from South East Asia.
 The European contact was made by the Portuguese in May 1606.
 At

 that time, Pedro Ferdinand de Quiros “discovered” the largest island in Vanuatu group.
 He thought it was ‘Terra

 Australis’ so he christened it, “Terra Australis del Espiritu Santo”.
 The last part of the name is still used

 In the ensuing years, other European navigators also visited the

-Coral Seas, gave the name “New Hebrides” to the Vanuatu island group.
-European settlement came in the form of
+and into the Coral Seas, gave the name “New Hebrides” to the Vanuatu island group.
+European settlement came in

-Sandalwood Traders in 1825.
-They established trade with China for the valuable Sandalwood, which lasted for many
+the form of Sandalwood Traders in 1825.
+They established trade with China for the valuable Sandalwood, which

 Later in the 19th century, both English and French settlers began

 setting up colonies within the islands of Vanuatu.
 That lead to the unique establishment of the Anglo-French